iruwl/iruwl.github.io/content/posts/2019-09-21---use-your-ssh-connection-ashttp-proxy.md

 ---
-title: Use your SSH connection as HTTP proxy
+title: Use Your SSH Connection as HTTP Proxy
 date: "2019-09-21"
 template: "post"
 draft: false